unik-name/help-unikname/docs/3-unikname-connect/integration-technology/wordpress/README.md

 Configure the information **provided by the Unikname Support Team (see <a href="#prerequisites">Prerequisites</a>)**:

-2. `Unikname-Connect @unikname` with the Unikname Connect Account ID
+2. `Unikname-Connect Site Id` with the Unikname Connect site ID
-2. `Unikname-Connect Secret` with the API secret key
+2. `Unikname-Connect Secret` with the Unikname Connect site secret key

 <hpicture>![Unikname Connect for WordPress basic configuration](./wordpress-config1.png)</hpicture>